Skip to main content

 Why is prompt engineering important for product teams?+

 Prompt engineering is important because it is often the fastest and most cost-effective way to improve AI feature performance.
-Before investing in fine-tuning or custom models, product teams can significantly improve output quality through better prompt design, making it a high-leverage skill for any team building with LLMs.
+Before investing in fine-tuning or custom models, product teams can significantly improve output quality through better prompt design, making it a high-impact skill for any team building with LLMs.